Athletics in Jamaica: 2013–2019

-Shelly-Ann Fraser-Pryce was unable to become the first female athlete to win three consecutive Olympic Golds in the same event, as she could only get bronze in the Women’s 100m.
+Shelly-Ann Fraser-Pryce was unable to become the first female athlete to win three consecutive Olympic Golds in the same event, as she could only get bronze in the Women's 100m.
 However the title would remain in Jamaica as World 200m silver medallist would take the title in her first Olympics.
-It would be first stage of an Olympic sprint double as she also won Gold in the Women’s 200m becoming the first woman to do the double since Florence Griffith-Joyner in 1988.
-In the Men’s 110m Hurdles, World Indoor Champion Omar McLeod won Jamaica’s first ever Olympic gold in the event with 13.05.
-Jamaica also won three relay silvers in the games in: the Men’s 4x400m (Peter Matthews, Nathon Allen, Fitzroy Dunkley, Javon Francis and Rusheen McDonald*); Women’s 4x100m (Christania Williams, Thompson, Veronica Campbell-Brown, Fraser-Pryce, Simone Facey* and Sashalee Forbes*); and the Women’s 4x400m (Stephenie Ann McPherson, Anneisha McLaughlin-Whilby, Shericka Jackson, Novlene Williams-Mills, Christine Day* and Chrisann Gordon*).
-In the Women’s 400m Jackson won bronze.
-Jamaica’s 6 golds, 3 silvers and 2 bronzes put them third on the athletics medal table and equalled the record medal tally from eight years previously.
+It would be first stage of an Olympic sprint double as she also won Gold in the Women's 200m becoming the first woman to do the double since Florence Griffith Joyner in 1988.
+In the Men's 110m Hurdles, World Indoor Champion Omar McLeod won Jamaica's first ever Olympic gold in the event with 13.05.
+Jamaica also won three relay silvers in the games in: the Men's 4 × 400 m (Peter Matthews, Nathon Allen, Fitzroy Dunkley, Javon Francis and Rusheen McDonald*); Women's 4 × 100 m (Christania Williams, Thompson, Veronica Campbell-Brown, Fraser-Pryce, Simone Facey* and Sashalee Forbes*); and the Women's 4 × 400 m (Stephenie Ann McPherson, Anneisha McLaughlin-Whilby, Shericka Jackson, Novlene Williams-Mills, Christine Day* and Chrisann Gordon*).
+In the Women's 400m Jackson won bronze.
+Jamaica's 6 golds, 3 silvers and 2 bronzes put them third on the athletics medal table and equalled the record medal tally from eight years previously.
 They placed 16th on the overall Olympic medal table.

-Olympic champion Omar McLeod won Jamaica’s only gold of the 2017 World Championships in London, UK.
-In the Men’s 100m Usain Bolt won bronze, his last ever championship medal and his first ever bronze.
+Olympic champion Omar McLeod won Jamaica's only gold of the 2017 World Championships in London, UK.
+In the Men's 100m Usain Bolt won bronze, his last ever championship medal and his first ever bronze.
 Bolt retired as the most successful athlete in the history of the World Championships and remains the most successful male athlete with 11 golds, 2 silvers and 1 bronze.
-Jamaica also won bronzes in the Women’s 400m Hurdles (Ristananna Tracey) and the Women’s 4x100m (Jura Levy, Natasha Morrison, Simone Facey, Sashalee Forbes and Christania Williams*).
+Jamaica also won bronzes in the Women's 400m Hurdles (Ristananna Tracey) and the Women's 4 × 100 m (Jura Levy, Natasha Morrison, Simone Facey, Sashalee Forbes and Christania Williams*).
 Ultimately it was a disappointing championships following the highs of the previous few years.

-At the 2018 World Indoor Championships in Birmingham, Jamaica won two field silvers – Danniel Thomas-Dodd with a Jamaican Record 19.22m in the Women’s Shot Put and Kimberly Williams in the Women’s Triple Jump.
+At the 2018 World Indoor Championships in Birmingham, Jamaica won two field silvers – Danniel Thomas-Dodd with a Jamaican Record 19.22m in the Women's Shot Put and Kimberly Williams in the Women's Triple Jump.